codepath/android_guides/RxJava.md

 }
 ```

 Note that an `Observer` is a generic type.
-It must be represent the type of value that the `Observable` will emit.
+It must represent the type of value that the `Observable` will emit.
 For a subscriber to start watching an observable that will generate string types, it must subscribe to it:

 ```java
 Observable.just("a", "b", "c").subscribe(new Observer<String>() {